pragmaticpandy/mustard.lol/pages/2022-08-16-surrealist-hamza.md

 guess which artists.
 Answers are at the bottom.

 In case you are unacquainted, let me introduce you to our cat, Hamza.
 Hamza has lots of fun hobbies.
-For example, he likes to—unannounced—jump from the floor to people's shoulders, scaring the crap out of guests.
+For example, he likes to—unannounced—jump from the floor to a pair of shoulders, scaring the crap out of guests.

 <img src="/hamza-shoulders-pablo-picasso.png" alt="hamza-shoulders-pablo-picasso">